emberstack/kubernetes-reflector/README.md

   #### Automatic mirror creation:
   Reflector can create mirrors with the same name in other namespaces automatically.
 The following annotations control if and how the mirrors are created:
   - Add `reflector.v1.k8s.emberstack.com/reflection-auto-enabled: "true"` to the resource annotations to automatically create mirrors in other namespaces.
 Note: Requires `reflector.v1.k8s.emberstack.com/reflection-allowed` to be `true` since mirrors need to able to reflect the source.
   - Add `reflector.v1.k8s.emberstack.com/reflection-auto-namespaces: "<list>"` to the resource annotations specify in which namespaces to automatically create mirrors.
-Note: If this annotation is omitted or is empty, all namespaces are allowed.
 Namespaces in this list will also be checked by `reflector.v1.k8s.emberstack.com/reflection-allowed-namespaces` since mirrors need to be in namespaces from where reflection is permitted.

   > Important: If the `source` is deleted, automatic mirrors are deleted.
 Also if either reflection or automirroring is turned off or the automatic mirror's namespace is no longer a valid match for the allowed namespaces, the automatic mirror is deleted.